higepon/mio/README.md

 ## API
-You can access to Mio using (memcached protocol)[http://code.sixapart.com/svn/memcached/trunk/server/doc/protocol.txt].
+You can access to Mio using [memcached protocol](http://code.sixapart.com/svn/memcached/trunk/server/doc/protocol.txt).

 Currently the following commands are supported.

  * get
  * set
  * delete